learn-co-curriculum/phase-3-active-record-associations-methods/README.md

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/Active-Record-Association-Methods' title='Active Record Association Methods'>Active Record Association Methods</a> on Learn.co and start learning to code for free.</p>

-<p data-visibility='hidden'>View <a href='https://learn.co/lessons/Active-Record-Association-Methods'>ActiveRecord Associations Lab</a> on Learn.co and start learning to code for free.</p>